-Defective Aftermarket Parts Attorney
+Lawsuit for Defective Aftermarket Auto Parts

 If you’ve been injured in an accident caused by defective modified aftermarket auto parts, filing a lawsuit could be a critical step toward justice and recovery.
-The rise in aftermarket modifications—such as custom exhausts, suspension kits, or performance chips—has led to an increase in safety concerns, with the National Highway Traffic Safety Administration (NHTSA) reporting over 1,000 complaints annually related to aftermarket failures.
+The rise in aftermarket modifications such as custom exhausts, suspension kits, or performance chips has led to an increase in safety concerns, with the National Highway Traffic Safety Administration (NHTSA) reporting over 1,000 complaints annually related to aftermarket failures.

 The increase in accidents caused by defective aftermarket auto parts has fueled a surge in lawsuits across the United States.
 Defective aftermarket parts can lead to catastrophic accidents, causing injuries, property damage, and even fatalities.
 Lawsuits offer a pathway to recover compensation for medical bills, lost wages, and pain and suffering.